 One credit.
 Prerequisite: open only to Ecology and Evolutionary Biology graduate students; instructor consent required.
 Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory).

 Training required for work in the EEB Biodiversity Research Collections Facility.
 The uses of natural history collections; policies, resources, and databases of the Collection Facility; specimen preparation and labeling; legal and ethical issues; threats to natural history collections.

+5813.
+Evolutionary Ecology

+Three credits.
+Prerequisite: Open only to graduate students in biological sciences and related fields, others with consent.

+Unifies ecological and evolutionary thinking about shared core ideas, including foundational concepts such as fitness, optimality, coexistence, speciation, dispersal, community assembly, and spatial and temporal scales.
+Discussions and lectures will explore each concept from ecological and evolutionary viewpoints and then seek to reconcile differences and find novel intersections.
+Format includes student-led discussions, modeling exercises, and both independent and group projects.

 5881.
 Internship in Ecology, Conservation, or Evolutionary Biology